gvwilson/thirdbit/src/fiction/bear/index.md

 The sergeant nodded, swallowing another pained grunt.
 "We'll cut your tent poles in thirds," he said.
 "And then we'll follow this stream.
-I think that way is east—the Trout's off there somewhere.
+I think that way is starboard—the Trout's off there somewhere.
 If we can make it that far, we can get a raft to take us back up to Apple Bridge."